Romain Saïss

 Saïss began his career with Valence, then played for Le Havre and Clermont of Ligue 2, and Angers of Ligue 1 before joining Wolverhampton Wanderers in 2016.
 He made 206 appearances and scored 15 goals, before moving to Beşiktaş in 2021.

-Born in France to a Moroccan father and French mother, Saïss represents Morocco at international level.
-A full international since 2012, he has earned over 70 caps for Morocco, becoming the team's captain in 2019.
-He has represented the nation at three Africa Cup of Nations tournaments and two FIFA World Cups, helping the team come fourth at the 2022 edition of the latter.
+Romain Saïss holds French and Moroccan nationalities.
+He represents Morocco at international level.
+A full international since 2012, he has earned over 80 caps for Morocco, becoming the team's captain in 2019.
+He has represented the nation at four Africa Cup of Nations tournaments and two FIFA World Cups, helping the team come fourth at the 2022 edition of the latter.

 Club career

 Early career

 Saïss began his senior career with Valence in the Championnat de France Amateur 2 (fifth-tier), and supplemented his €500 monthly salary with washing up at his parents' restaurant.
 At 21, he signed his first professional contract with Clermont in Ligue 2.

-In June 2013, Saïss moved across Ligue 2 to Le Havre on a two year deal.
+In June 2013, Saïss moved across Ligue 2 to Le Havre on a two-year deal.
 When it ended, he joined Ligue 1 side Angers on a two-year contract.